grantemsley/MultiPoolMiner/README.txt

 To allow mining all coins remove the line "Coin": [...]

+PricePenaltyFactor

+When using advanced per pool configuration, it is possible to add a penalty factor for a specific pool.
+This simply adds a multiplicator on estimations presented by the pool.

+E.g. You feel like a pool is exaggerating its estimations by 10% - Set PricePenaltyFactor to 0.9:

+    "ZpoolCoins": {
+        "Worker": "$WorkerName",
+        "BTC": "$Wallet",
+        "PricePenaltyFactor":  0.9
+    }

+If PricePenaltyFactor it not set then the default of 1 (no penalty) is used.

 Advanced config for Miners

 This is currently not used.
 For now just leave it as it is.